brucemack/brucemack.github.io/ampersand/index.md

 Bottom line: the breaking point is around 500 connections.
 [I made this recording of the test](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/hubtest-500.wav) so you can hear what the audio sounds like at scale.
 A few notes about what you're listening to:
 * The test hub was started in the AWS NorCal US region.
 The hub process is set to use the Linux RR (real-time) scheduler policy with a priority of 50.
+These are settings recommended on a VOIP/PBX forum.
 * I launched four copies of my load test node, each making 125 connections to the test hub.
 These connections originated from Northern Virginia, Ohio, Central Canada,